Top 7 Qualities of an Ideal Tour Guide

 One of the top reasons people become tour guides is because they love people.
 Sure, they love the place they’re showing off, but they also enjoy getting to know the people from all over the world that have come to share in their passion.
 Being a tour guide requires a lot of energy and enthusiasm for getting to know people.
 Find a tour guide that engages with their group, asks questions, and is happy to answer questions in between the moments when they’re speaking in front of the group.
 That personal connection is often the difference between a normal tour guide and a great tour guide.

 Have a good sense of humor

 Tourists come from various parts of the world.
-They have different backgrounds, social norms, culture and customs; therefore their expectations and needs are different than the ones a tourist guide is used to.
-Being empathic is important to make them feel comfortable and enjoy their trip.
+They have different backgrounds, social norms, cultures, and customs.
+They also come in all ages and levels of ability.
+Their expectations and needs might be different than the ones a tourist guide is used to.
+Being empathic is an important quality of a tour guide to make them feel comfortable and enjoy their trip.
 Respecting the differences and adjusting tours to their needs and wishes is crucial for a successful tour.

 Good organization skills

 A good tour guide ensures their tourists don’t have to think of much.
 People come on a tour to escape the day to day of scheduled events, timekeeping, and mental load.
 Even though it has nothing to do with the information a tour guide is providing, keeping track of time and organizing are essential skills so that tourists truly feel like they are on vacation.